grafana/mimir/docs/sources/migration-guide/migrating-from-cortex.md

    > **Note:** The `$` symbol refers to the top level of the values file.

    f.
 Set the ingester `podManagementPolicy` to `"OrderedReady"`.
-   The Mimir chart prefers `"Parallel"` for faster scale up but this field is immutable on an existing StatefulSet.
+   The Grafana Mimir chart prefers `"Parallel"` for faster scale up but this field is immutable on an existing StatefulSet.

    In your `values.yaml` file: